 So, if you’re trying to quit smoking, what’s the best approach?
-The answer is that different things work for different people, but if you’re really struggling commit instead to reducing how many cigarettes you smoke each day and maybe introducing e-cigarettes to help you tackle cravings.
+The answer is that different things work for different people, but if you’re really struggling commit instead to reducing how many cigarettes you smoke each day and maybe introducing premium e-liquid cigarettes to help you tackle cravings.

 By gradually cutting back on the amount you’re smoking, your goal will be realised through a series of small, achievable steps.
 It might take weeks, or it might take months, depending on how much you smoke, but eventually you’ll reach a point where you’re only vaping.